NashMiao/ontology-tutorialtoken/README.md

 ctx = GetContext()
 ```

 - To set our own parameters for the token, we'll be declaring our own name, symbol, and other details.
-Add the following content block to the contract (between the curly braces):
+Add the following content block to the contract:

 ```python
 NAME = 'DXToken'